Cloud Analytics Definition

 GCA will also offer analytical services for commercial entities in a competitive marketplace.

 Does OmniSci Offer Cloud Analytics?

 Yes.
-OmniSci equips IT operations analytics teams with real-time, GPU-accelerated cloud analytics tools for collaborative operational data visualizations to make business critical decisions at the speed of modern business.
+OmniSci equips IT operations analytics teams with real-time, accelerated cloud analytics tools for collaborative operational data visualizations to make business critical decisions at the speed of modern business.